How To Redomicile A Foreign Company To Singapore?

 Step 5: Take note of the next compliance requirement your new Singapore company has to adhere to.

-What Happens after Redomiciliation?
+What Happens After Re-domiciliation?

 After you submitted your completed application, the next stage is acceptance or rejection by ACRA.